Embracing a Growth Mindset, Part II: The 360 Mindset

 My freshman year in college, I was required to take an entrance exam to determine my placement in math and English courses.
 The results confirmed my long held belief that I was smart in English and dumb in math.
 How dumb, you ask?
-Well, let’s just say that the class they stuck me in started out with a review of fractions.
+Well, let’s just say that the remedial class they stuck me in started out with a review of fractions.
 Seriously, fractions.

 Since the 5th grade, I had struggled in my math classes—all while doing fairly well in my English, history, and science classes—and those facts convinced me that I was dumb in math.
-That freshmen experience, however, provided me with a wakeup call on the subject.
-I remember sitting in that remedial class, thinking, “How can I be smart in these other subjects but dumb in math?”
+That freshmen experience, however, provided me with a wake-up call on the subject.
+I remember sitting in that class, thinking, “How can I be smart in these other subjects but dumb in math?”
 The answer came to me through a deliberate process of reflection that semester: I was as “smart” in math as in any other subject.
 Through a traceable series of events that started in 5th grade, however, I had adopted a fixed mindset toward this subject, while adopting a growth mindset toward the others.
 This environmentally constructed mentality not only impeded my progress in mathematics, but by the time I reached college it was starting to bleed over into any class connected to this field of study.

-A Partial Growth Mindset
+A Mixed Mindset

 I suspect that many of us can relate in some way to the above experience, at least in general.
 How many times have you heard someone say, “I’m just not good at (fill in the subject matter of your choice here),” or “I’m just not creative,” or “I’m not good with abstract ideas,” or “I’m great in STEM fields but lousy in the humanities.”
 This tendency occurs when people talk about personality, too: “I’m an introvert, so I could never do that,” or “I’m just not good in front of a crowd,” and the list goes on.

 Each of the above statements represents a subtler adoption of that fixed mindset we discussed in Part I of this series.
 Additionally, as the above example suggests, a person can have a fixed mindset in one area of their life and a growth mindset in another.
 As such, they are teachable in some subjects and not in others.
 To use my own example, as a freshman I was happy to entertain new explorations in fields related to the humanities but didn’t see the point of further instruction in those connected to math.
 At the time, I thought it would have been a waste of time.
-And, while it’s great that at least I had adopted a growth mindset in some areas of my life, I was still limiting my potential by adopting a fixed mindset toward this subject and viewing myself as naturally and irreversibly deficient in it.
+While it’s great that at least I had adopted a growth mindset in some areas of my life, I was still limiting my potential by adopting a fixed mindset toward this subject and viewing myself as naturally and irreversibly deficient in it.
 To reach my full potential, I was going to need to reverse that fixed mindset.

 Environmental Determinants for Career Paths

-Starting in 5rd grade, I switched schools 6 times, sometimes in the middle of the year.
+Between fifth grade and my high school graduation, I switched schools 6 times, sometimes in the middle of the year.
 Each school approached math education differently, and each switch led to more confusion.

-That confusion started in my 5th grade class, and I constantly struggled with my math homework that year.
+That confusion started in my 5th grade class, where I constantly struggled with my math homework that year.
 Since I didn’t do well on my homework, I didn’t do well on my tests.
 Since I didn’t do well on my tests, I didn’t like math.
 Makes sense, right?

 At home, my parents encouraged my literary and art interests, but not offered no encouragement toward mathematics.
 In fact, they sympathized with me in some ways when it came to my dislike of mathematics.

 In 10th grade, I had another bad classroom experience and decided that math classes were always boring, taught by bad teachers, and full of irrelevant content.
 I hardly ever did my homework and just accepted that my math grades were going to be bad.